Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Discussion

 It would be of interest to identify realistic scenarios where the signature of the induced phase relaxation could be detected.
 A promising avenue could be phason dynamics in incommensurate crystals \cite{Currat2002,Baggioli:2020haa}, where some experiments related to this phenomenon have been done \cite{ollivier1998light,PhysRevLett.107.205502}.
 Moreover, the case of a non-conserved $U(1)$ axial symmetry due to a topological charge density leads to a plethora of interesting phenomenological features including sphaleron relaxation \cite{Kapusta:2020qdk} and damping of the chiral magnetic wave \cite{Shovkovy:2018tks}.
 Furthermore, it would be interesting to compute the second order contributions to equilibrium transport, as initiated in~\cite{Grieninger:2021rxd,Kovtun:2018dvd}.

-Finally, one could check if the universal relation described in this work is also valid for type II or type B pseudo-Goldstone bosons which were previously observed in \cite{Amado:2013xya} and \cite{Baggioli:2020edn}.
+Potential extensions of our findings regard light dilatons arising from the pseudo-spontaneous breaking of scale invariance \cite{Megias:2014iwa,Elander:2020csd,Elander:2012fk} -- with potential implications for cosmology and beyond standard model physics \cite{Campbell:2011iw,CONTINO2003148} -- and pseudo-magnons or gapped spin waves in magnetic systems \cite{PhysRevLett.121.237201}.
+One could also check if the universal relation described in this work is valid for type II or type B pseudo-Goldstone bosons which were previously observed in \cite{Amado:2013xya} and \cite{Baggioli:2020edn}.
 The holographic models of \cite{Amado:2013xya,Baggioli:2020edn,Donos:2021ueh,Amoretti:2021lll} may provide the circumstances for testing these ideas -- explorations in this direction are on-going.